Martin Ellis (organist): Church Organist/Music Director

-Before accepting the position playing for Rose City Park Presbyterian in 2014, Martin was Assistant Organist/Choirmaster at Second Presbyterian Church (Indiana's largest church) under Robert Shepfer, playing the 4m/81r Aeolian-Skinner pipe organ from 1990 to 1998.
-He then moved to Portland, Oregon, serving as Music Director/Organist at St. James Lutheran Church in downtown Portland.
-In 2004, Martin was appointed the assistant director of Music and Organist at North United Methodist Church in Indianapolis, playing the restored 4m/76r Kimball orchestral pipe organ and two other organs.
-He also directed the Cathedral Ringers Handbell Ensemble and coordinated the Handbell program.
+Before accepting the position playing for Rose City Park Presbyterian in 2014, Martin was assistant organist and choirmaster at second Presbyterian Church (Indiana's largest church) under Robert Shepfer, playing the 4m/81r Aeolian-Skinner pipe organ from 1990 to 1998.
+He then moved to Portland, Oregon, serving as music director and organist at St. James Lutheran Church in downtown Portland.
+In 2004, Martin was appointed the assistant director of music and organist at North United Methodist Church in Indianapolis, playing the restored 4m/76r Kimball orchestral pipe organ and two other organs.
+He also directed the Cathedral Ringers Handbell Ensemble and coordinated the handbell program.

 Theatre organist

 Ellis' initial exposure to the theatre organ occurred at the Paramount Music Palace in Indianapolis when he was 7 years old.
 During his senior year, he served as the weekend artist at Milwaukee's Piper Music Palace, as an alternate organist at the Pipes and Pizza in Lansing, Illinois, and performed concerts in and around the Chicago area.
 Ellis is now an active featured theatre organist for ATOS and has been a regular theatre organ soloist in both the Chicago and Indianapolis areas for the last twenty years.
 After his move to Portland, Theatre organ came into play again as he served as an associate organist at Uncle Milt's Pipe Organ Pizza in Vancouver, Washington and played for the local organ clubs.
 He has appeared on the Ohio Theatre's summer movie series for several years.
 Mr. Ellis has been a featured artist at conventions of The American Guild of Organists, The Organ Historical Society, and The American Theatre Organ Society.